Spratm-Asleaf/Range-Correction/README.md

 ## ***Supplementary Materials***

-* The file "Supplementary Materials.pdf" contains the materials that help understand the paper, including another example for sensor anomaly in Fig. 2 and ```diff !possible questions from readers```.
+* The file "Supplementary Materials.pdf" contains the materials that help understand the paper, including another example for sensor anomaly in Fig. 2 and <div class="text-red mb-2">possible questions from readers</div>.
 See contents below.
     ```
     1. Another Example for Sensor Anomaly
     2. If the abnormality (especially continuous anomalies) occurs when the real measurement suddenly changes,